 Date Generated: July 20, 2023 Data Source(s): Chancellor's Office Management Information System Definition/Notes: Groups with fewer than ten people or missing information are summed together and displayed in the "All Masked Values" for Suppression and Complementary Suppression purposes in accordance with FERPA.
 Under Complementary Suppression circumstances, the "All Masked Values" bar may represent a larger group together with small groups with <10 students.
-"All Masked Values" bar may represent a larger group together with small groups with <10 students.
-"All Masked Values" bar this chart includes subgroups: American Indian/Alaska Native, Pacific Islander or Hawaiian Native, and Multiple Values Reported.
+"All Masked Values" in this chart includes subgroups: American Indian/Alaska Native, Pacific Islander or Hawaiian Native, and Multiple Values Reported.

 Information is displayed for first-time students where the timeframe allowed to meet the outcome of the metric is complete.

 Los Medanos College has seen a 30% increase in the number of transfer enrollments at UC/CSU in the last decade.
 The increase among Latine students was 82%.
-During the same time, the number of Black/African American student transfers to a UC/CSU from LMC remained the same (B.2-8, B.2-9, B.2-10).
+During the same time, the number of Black/African American student transfers to a UC/CSU from LMC remained the same (B.2-9, B.2-10).